Bathroom Remodeling To Enhance Investment Property Value: A Strategic Guide

 In this case, the investor might need to adjust their selling strategy, potentially lowering the asking price to align with market expectations or emphasizing other desirable features of the property beyond the bathroom remodel to attract buyers.

-This is why the remodel features and plans should not be based on what the investor personal desires as this will most likely lead to high opportunity cost of investment and lost capital.
+This is why the remodel features and plans should not be based on what the investor personally desires as this will most likely lead to high opportunity cost of investment and lost capital.

 Observation 6 - Understanding market dynamics can inform adjustments to the selling strategy, whether that means repositioning the property in the market, altering the marketing approach, or revising pricing expectations.
 Effective communication of the value added through the bathroom remodel features becomes crucial, especially in a market where RR has decreased or is decreasing.